Ireland

 Ireland.

-We will meet in Dublin starting at The Guinness Storehouse (must see) and an evening in Dublin before beginning our golfing journey at Portmarnock Golf Club.
+The Guinness Storehouse in Dublin marks the start of our trip ahead of an evening in Dublin before beginning our golfing journey at Portmarnock Golf Club.
 We will then spend the rest of the week seeing Kerry and enjoying my favourite courses in my favourite part of Ireland.

 9 – 14 May 2027 · Dublin → Kerry